ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 Follow these steps to

 1. Clone the deployment repo and checkout a new branch.
-1. XXX See my earlier note.
-I'm not sure how this works or if it is valid.
-Edit `modversions.yaml` to pin the `tools` submodule to a new [release tag](https://github.com/ssc-spc-ccoe-cei/gcp-tools/releases) or commit SHA.
+1. Edit `modversions.yaml` so that the `tools` submodule will be the appropriate version.
 1. Run the following to get the proper version of the tools submodule:

     ```shell
     bash modupdate.sh
     ```

-1. XXX This one is new to me.
+1. **XXX**This one is new to me.
+Ask Stéphane if still valid.
 If your repo contains pipelines that were created from `tools/pipeline-samples`, compare the YAML files to see if changes are required.
 1. Stage, commit and push your branch to create a PR.